alanvivona/simple-vm/README.md

 I wanted to write a really simple vm just to get an idea of the inner workings of one.
 Ended up with a fake arch, isa, assembler, dissasembler, executable file format and of course, the VM.

+WIP:
+- utils module with some function that are replicated over the different utilities
+- better folder structure and pack it into a proper mo module + bin install

 ##  Changelog
 v1 half baked version implemented in C
 v2 reimplemntation in go.
 WIP